lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 ## Honors

-*ORC Best Student Paper Award 2023
+* ORC Best Student Paper Award 2023
-*Honorary Mention of the POMS College of SCM Best Student Paper Competition 2023 *Finalist of the Jeff McGill Student Paper Award 2022 *Second Place in Service Science Best Student Paper Award 2021 *Accepted into MSOM SIG Healthcare 2021
+* Honorary Mention of the POMS College of SCM Best Student Paper Competition 2023
+* Finalist of the Jeff McGill Student Paper Award 2022
+* Second Place in Service Science Best Student Paper Award 2021
-*ICSS Best Conference Paper Award 2021
+* ICSS Best Conference Paper Award 2021
-*Finalist of the Doing Good with Good OR Competition 2021 *Finalist of the Public Sector Operations Research Best Paper Competition 2021
+* Finalist of the Doing Good with Good OR Competition 2021
+* Finalist of the Public Sector Operations Research Best Paper Competition 2021